lucy-sorensen/ccdmatching/README.md

 # ccdmatching
-Stata and Python code for methods to link school names to CCD data
+This folder provides code for methods to link school information (school name, city, and state abbreviation) to CCD data.
+This includes an example of the reclink procedure for linking with downloaded CCD data in a Stata do-file and also a Python web scraper using Selenium and Beautiful Soup to interact with and then scrape the NCES public school search website (https://nces.ed.gov/ccd/schoolsearch/).